stonepros/stone/doc/rados/configuration/msgr2.rst

 * *crc* mode provides:

-  - a strong initial authentication when the connection is established (with cephx, mutual authentication of both parties with protection from a man-in-the-middle or eavesdropper), and
+  - a strong initial authentication when the connection is established (with stonex, mutual authentication of both parties with protection from a man-in-the-middle or eavesdropper), and
   - a crc32c integrity check to protect against bit flips due to flaky hardware or cosmic rays